MercersKitchen/Advanced-Computer-Science/OPP Processing_JAVA/Prototyping Objects/Moving Ball/README.md

 # Ideas

+Tell story of "Chase Me" from time substituting in Kindergarten
+- Purpose: developing imagination for adding ideas into Pong

 Do an advanced algorithm based on linear slope formula `M=rise\run`
 - Problem solve the chase algorithm
 - Note: solving this algorithm will help with problem solving future algorithms